Cnoc na Péiste: Geography

 Cnoc na Péiste's prominence qualifies it to meet the British Isles Marilyn classification, being the only other 3,000 foot Reek alongside Carrauntoohil to meet the 150 metre Marilyn prominence threshold.
-Cnoc na Péiste exceeds the P600 prominence threshold of 600 m, which classes it as a "Major" mountain.
 Cnoc na Péiste also meets the Arderin, Simm and Hewitt classifications.
 Knocknapeasta ranks as the second-highest mountain in Ireland on the MountainViews Online Database, 100 Highest Irish Mountains, where the prominence threshold is over 100 metres.

 Aircraft crash

 At about 7 am on 17 December 1943, during World War II, a United States Army Air Forces (USAAF) plane crashed into the northerly face of Cnoc na Péiste.
 The plane was a Douglas C-47 or Dakota (serial number 43-30719) with five crewmen aboard.
 It struck the mountain just above Lough Cummeenapeasta at an altitude of about 2,000 ft—killing all five passengers.
 The Gardaí were not alerted to the crash until 3 February 1944, and the following day an Irish Army detachment was sent to recover the bodies.
 Pieces of the aircraft can still be seen on the mountainside, and in the lake below (a rope is tied to a piece of the wreckage in the water).
 A plaque was placed at the shore of the lake to commemorate the victims.